 Luxuriate in Discomfort

-LUX is a metaphorical parody of the LAX sign found at the entrance Los Angeles International Airport and references Southern California’s historical and current place as a global trendsetter in what it means to live an extraordinarily comfortable life, a life many aspire to through the lens of numerous LA – based reality TV shows.
+LUX is a metaphorical satire of the LAX sign found at the entrance Los Angeles International Airport, and references Southern California’s place as a global trendsetter in what it means to live an extraordinarily comfortable life, a life many aspire to live through the lens of numerous LA – based reality TV shows.

-HEAT and COLD symbolize oppression and rejection as personified by excessively hot and cold environments, and present an alternate path toward achieving comfort and freedom.
-A vending machine dispenses copies of the book, Luxuriate In Discomfort.
+HEAT and COLD symbolize oppression and rejection personified by excessively hot and cold environments, together offering an alternate path toward comfort and freedom.